alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 ## Testing error cases

-Most of my tests are around my error handling -- call my tool with bad input, and check it returns a useful error message.
+Most of my tests are around error handling -- call the tool with bad input, and check it returns a useful error message.
 I can check that the command failed, the exit code, and the error message printed to stderr:

 ```rust